noam87/noamswebsite/content/q/john_stuart_mill.md

 Good morals are far from self-evident.
 It is not self-evident that slavery is wrong; it is not self-evident that anyone has a right to exist; nor is it self-evident that we are all entitled to equal treatment under the law.

-Similarly, far from being stupid and self-evidently nasty, fascism is a powerful, persuasive ideology that continues to lure bright minds to this day, and under the right conditions, if unchecked, spreads like wildfire -- precisely *because* it is so effective.
+If it were, it wouldn't be so damn hard for societies to progress! -- Similarly, far from being stupid and self-evidently nasty, fascism is a powerful, persuasive ideology that continues to lure bright minds to this day, and under the right conditions, if unchecked, spreads like wildfire -- precisely *because* it is so effective.

-To teach our students otherwise is to rob them of the intellectual tools they need to defend their own liberties.
-It's embarrassing to watch YouTube videos of Ben Shapiro and Milo Yiannopoulos talk circles around stammering, babbling university students who can scarcely string together pertinent questions, let alone a cogent defense of their own position -- having clearly never been properly exposed to an opposite view.
+To teach students otherwise is to rob them of the intellectual tools they need to defend their own liberties.
+It's embarrassing to watch YouTube videos of Ben Shapiro and Milo Yiannopoulos talking circles around stammering, babbling university students who can scarcely string together pertinent questions, let alone a cogent defense of their own position -- having clearly never been properly exposed to an opposite view.

-Compare today's dogmatic, rhetoric-laden performances from progressive moralists with [this old clip](https://youtu.be/9DvmLMUfGss) of Noam Chomsky<sup>1</sup> deftly standing his ground against every rhetorical trick and "gotcha" William Buckley throws at him.
-Aren't we all better off that he didn't just sit in his chair for the duration of the program chanting "This is what white supremacy looks like"?

 So vital is exposure to dissent to our understanding, that Mill goes one step further, and recommends that whenever a dissenting opinion is not available, we